-Generators can have certain abnormal conditions and faults that may reduce their useful life and can cause some serious damages.
+Generators can have certain abnormal conditions and faults that may reduce their useful life and can cause some serious damage.
 These are discussed below along with their respective protection and preventive measures.

-These conditions are related to the equipment connected with a generator like prime mover, exciter and grid.
+These conditions are related to the equipment connected with a generator like the prime mover, exciter, and grid.

 It is further classified into two parts:

 If the prime mover stops rotating and is not providing active power to the generator then the generator will act as a synchronous condenser (synchronous motor).

 If you haven’t visited our previous blog on the synchronous condenser, then please click here.

 In this condition, the generator tries to compensate its losses causing a lot of heat.

 The Machine starts drawing small active power from the grid but continues to supply reactive power.